Open for Business

 - Training and Outreach

-The Executive Order (PDF, opens new window) is the culmination of an extensive evaluation of existing practices and a collaborative effort between contractors, sub-contractors and County purchasing officials.
+The Executive Order (PDF) is the culmination of an extensive evaluation of existing practices and a collaborative effort between contractors, sub-contractors and County purchasing officials.
 It advocates to develop better reporting methods, target specific industry sectors, foster more effective partnerships and provide assistance in conducting business with the County.

-The forms below are PDF and will open to a new window.
+The forms below are PDFs and will open to a new window.

 - MBE and WBE Participation Summary

-- Outreach Efforts - Compliance Statement (Form E)
+- Form E – Outreach Efforts: Compliance Statement

 Use the MBE and WBE directory to search for certified minority or women owned businesses that have been approved to use on Baltimore County or Federal-Aid projects.